 Visual artists created a gallery of beautiful artwork and brought paintings and a variety of other artwork to the community through shows.
 In addition to this, they held educational art classes for both kids and adults in the community.

 SHAC quickly grew, offering more classes of the performing and visual arts and produced fine entertainment for locals.

 Today the visual and performing arts groups have joined forces again to provide awareness, appreciation and development of the literary, visual, and performing arts in Spring Hill, TN and the surrounding community.
-It is an honor to have served the Spring Hill, TN community for over 15 years and we look forward to adding to our legacy in the years to come.
+It is an honor to have served the Spring Hill, TN community for 20 years and we look forward to adding to our legacy in the years to come.